Where babies come from

 But scientists then struggled for years to fertilize human eggs in the lab, and weren’t sure if they would ever be able to make the leap from rabbits to humans.
 In 1951, an oddity of sperm made it seem that Pincus and Enzmann had gotten lucky.
 Sperm cells, it appeared, needed to be primed in some way through a process called capacitation before they could pierce the egg.

-Robert Edwards of Cambridge University through the 1960s and 1970s, and he thought capacitation would be “a terrible obstacle to IVF,” recalls Roger Gosden, an embryologist who worked in Edwards’ lab and authored Edwards’ biography, Let There Be Life.
+Robert Edwards of Cambridge University was one of the world’s leading investigators in IVF through the 1960s and 1970s, and he thought capacitation would be “a terrible obstacle to IVF,” recalls Roger Gosden, an embryologist who worked in Edwards’ lab and authored Edwards’ biography, Let There Be Life.
 He remembers some frantic attempts to mimic sperm capacitation — such as when scientists created porous chambers, roughly the size of an implanted IUD, or intrauterine device, used for contraception.
 The researchers would fill a chamber with sperm and insert it into the uterus of a volunteer, hoping to expose the sperm to whatever unknown capacitating substance exists in nature.
 After waiting a bit, the scientists would pull on a string attached to the chamber to retrieve the now “primed” sperm to see if they had indeed become better able to fertilize eggs in the lab.

 In the end, scientists found they hadn’t really needed to worry about artificial sperm capacitation for human reproduction.
 “You just have to wash the sperm to get rid of some surface constituents,” Gosden says, and the sperm are ready to fertilize an egg in a lab dish.
 Other difficulties in clinical research proved more formidable, such as gauging the best timing of egg retrieval from women, and tweaking how many days post-fertilization were best to transfer the zygote to the uterus.
 Edwards and his collaborators, including gynecologist Patrick Steptoe, had more than 300 failed attempts at in vitro fertilization before their first success with Louise Brown in 1978 in England.
 Edwards went on to win the Nobel Prize in 2010 for his IVF discoveries.